elastic/aws-workshop/page/content/99_Observability/_index.md

 pre: "<b>99. </b>"
 ---

 [Monitoring the AWS environment](https://www.elastic.co/observability/aws-monitoring) is a very common use case for Elastic.
-You can download the complete [ebook](https://www.elastic.co/aws/the-elastic-observability-guide-for-aws) about that topic.
+You can download the complete [ebook](https://www.elastic.co/aws/the-elastic-observability-guide-for-aws) about this topic.

 ![AWS overview](/images/aws-overview.png)